HITECHCRIME/HC_REL01_TRIBE/README.md

 3. Visual Atmospheric Still Image
 4. Visual Atmospheric Snippet from the storyworld
 5. Video: Music Video Teaser + Caption
-6. Photo Carouselle: X + Caption
+6. Photo Carouselle (that swipes as one long image): Call to engage in the storyworld/ + Caption input the sketch here

 7.
-8.
+8. Visual Atmospheric Still Image with Quote, make them interact with their phone
-9. Video Carousele: Glitchy Cinemgraphs of the Characters
+9. Video Carousele: Glitchy Cinemgraphs of the Characters (alternatively mix Video and Photo carousels to make a reveal of characters)

 - FREE: IGTV uploads to @hitechcrime
 - FREE: Instagram Stories